Rapptz/discord.py/docs/api.rst

 .. versionadded:: 0.7.0
     Subclassing to listen to events.

+.. function:: on_connect()

+    Called when the client has successfully connected to Discord.
+This is not the same as the client being fully prepared, see :func:`on_ready` for that.

+    The warnings on :func:`on_ready` also apply.

 .. function:: on_ready()

     Called when the client is done preparing the data received from Discord.
 Usually after login is successful